IniZio/dotfiles/README.md

 Gadgets:

 - [Gcalcli](https://github.com/insanum/gcalcli) : google calendar on CLI
+- TLP: save battery
-- [Conky](https://github.com/brndnmtthws/conky): I used it for showing gcalcli on desktop
+- [Conky](https://github.com/brndnmtthws/conky): I use it for showing gcalcli on desktop
 - VS code: Not as eye-candy as Atom, but better in many ways
 - Synapse (in ubuntu repo already): Unity's Alt-F2 alternative in i3wm
 - Postman
 - [Franz](http://meetfranz.com/): Unify all your chat clients
-- tern
 - Netease Music: :+1:
 - Fira Code font: Best Programming font
-- [Powerline's Mono fonts](https://github.com/powerline/fonts): All nice fonts for terminal e.g. Hack, SourceCode Pro, RobotMono
+- [Powerline's Mono fonts](https://github.com/powerline/fonts): All nice fonts for terminal e.g. Hack, SourceCode Pro, RobotoMono
 - Typora: Best Markdown writer
 - Guake terminal: Drop-down terminal
-- Fcitx: Enter chinese
+- Fcitx: Enter chinese(*cough* i only know pinyin...)
 - Gitkraken: Best Git GUI client
 - Audacity: Record stuff at times
 - NaSC: Not as powerful as WolframAlpha, but well sometimes you have to be offline..